gatk-workflows/gatk4-somatic-cnvs/README.md

 Further explanation of other task-level parameters may be found by invoking the ``--help`` documentation available in the gatk.jar for each tool.

 #### Outputs
-- Read count pon in HD5 format
+- Read count PON in HD5 format
 - Addtional metrics

 ### cnv_somatic_pair_workflow :